-It’s Valentine’s Day this weekend.
+It’s Valentine’s Day.
 A wonderful opportunity to celebrate romance generally and perhaps that special someone in your life.
 However, it may also be a time when you think back to long lost loves, the one that got away, or a recent break-up.

 Perhaps more than ever before, Valentine's Day this year will be difficult for those struggling with a relationship ending.

 The pandemic and impact of lockdowns has been a rise in divorces and break ups - find out more

 Heartbreak and heartache is something that will impact most people at some point.
 It’s a genuinely horrible experience.
 We all know that time does heal, but in the moment it can feel all-consuming and overwhelming.

 When a relationship ends, no matter what the reason, many people feel betrayed, rejected, hurt, guilt, shame and many more negative emotions.
 You invested in the relationship, you shared experiences, emotions and feelings.
 You opened up to that person and had a connection.
 It may have been weeks, months or years and then suddenly that person ceases to be a part of your life for whatever reason.
 Suddenly there is a gap, something is missing, life can feel empty.
 Even when a bad relationship ends, there is still a sense of something missing.